Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation

 \textbf{Early vs. Late Tokens (RQ2).} To investigate whether useful reasoning signals are concentrated in specific parts of the CoT, we design two complementary experiments targeting compute efficiency.

-\emph{Sequence-Length Scaling Behavior.} First, we explore how performance scales with the amount of tokens trained.
+\emph{Sequence-Length Scaling Behavior.} First, we explore how performance scales with the number of tokens trained.
 Unlike loss masking, which still incurs forward-pass costs, we examine the performance when tokens are removed entirely.
 We introduce a dynamic truncation protocol, \emph{Lead-Span Proportion (LSP)}.
-For each example with tokenized inputs $\mathbf{x}$ and labels $\mathbf{y}$, LSP retains the first $p \in \{0.1, 0.2, \dots, 1.0\}$ fraction of tokens from both $\mathbf{x}$ and $\mathbf{y}$, and removes the rightmost $(1-p)$ fraction before training.
+For each example with tokenized inputs $\mathbf{x}$ and labels $\mathbf{y}$, LSP retains the first $p \in \{0.1, 0.2, \dots, 1.0\}$ fraction of tokens from the concatenation of $\mathbf{x}$ and $\mathbf{y}$, and removes the rightmost $(1-p)$ fraction before training.
 The truncated tokens, therefore, never enter the model: they are neither seen in the forward pass nor included in the loss.
-This protocol preserves example-specific variability in kept length, avoids systematic exclusion of answer tokens that can arise under a global max-length cutoff, and maintains a diversity of sequence lengths.
+This protocol preserves example-specific variability in kept length, avoids exclusion of answer tokens that can arise under a global max-length cutoff, and retains diversity of sequence lengths.

-\emph{Budget Location Ablation.} Second, to determine \emph{where} the budget should be spent, we fix the training budget at $50\%$ of the tokens (a choice guided by performance saturation, compute efficiency, and experimental symmetry, as detailed in Section \ref{subsec:scaling_behavior}).
+\emph{Budget Location Ablation.} Second, to determine \emph{where} the token budget should be spent, we fix the training budget at $50\%$ of the tokens (a choice guided by performance saturation, compute efficiency, and experimental symmetry, as detailed in Section \ref{subsec:scaling_behavior}).
 We compare two conditions: \emph{Left 50\%}, which keeps the first half of tokens and drops the rest, and \emph{Right 50\%}, which keeps the final half and drops the beginning.
 This ablation keeps the compute budget fixed while shifting the kept segment of tokens, enabling a clean test of whether early tokens carry richer learning signal than later ones.
 Better performance in the Left 50\% setting would be consistent with the hypothesis that useful signal concentrates early in the trajectory.